andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$... = 0$$

 Right.
 This is a good mini-milestone.
-Given we now know that the '...' on the right hand side, we can look back at things overall.
+Given that we now know that the '...' on the right hand side is $-1$, we can look back at things overall.
 We currently have the following:

 $$(x^2 - 1)(x + ...) = (x - 1)(x + 3)(x + 1)$$